 If you sell at a distance (for example, through your website) or away from your business premises (for example, in consumers' homes), then the consumer has additional legal rights that must be reflected in your standard terms and documentation.
-In these situations, you may wish to draw up a returns policy that states:
+In these situations, you may wish to draw up a returns policy that includes:

 - a summary of the consumer's legal rights where goods are faulty, misdescribed etc

 - details of the consumer's legal right to cancel without giving a reason, usually within 14 days of the delivery of goods